felippe-regazio/1post/README.md

 1Post uses Plume-CSS for styling.
 Plume is a very simple, powerful and lightweight CSS-Only Microframework created by same creator of 1Post.
 So, anything Plume's can do, 1Post can also do.
 You can check Plume's documentation here: https://felippe-regazio.github.io/plume-css/.

+## Static Assets

+Everything in 1POST is just simple HTML combination and interpolation, there is no complex building process, just add your assets as you would do on a normal HTML file.
+A tip: Try to keep header assets and script tags on the `template-*` files.

+## Deploying

+Your blog is a simple collection of static files, just drop its folder on the server and go get a coffee ;)

 ## 1POST Philosofy

 1POST is very small and really, i mean really simple.
 Is indicated if you want to write quick, pretty, fast and powerful HTML+CSS only posts, specially technical posts.
 All the posts will be on the same level in a unique list on the Home, and identified by Title and Date.